-What cannot be changed?
+o.
+Is there arything that cannot be changed i What cannot be changed?
 Can this be justified?
 If so, how?
-Not applicable ted more favorably under the Disabilit y Discrimination Act 2005.
-If a policy appears to treat disabled people n nore favorably than other equality gro ups, the disadvantage may be justifiable ou plan to take as a result of this assessment in your area of responsibility.
+Not applicable E.g., Disabled people can be treated more favorably under the Disability Discrimination Act 2005.
+If a policy appears to treat disabled people more favorably than other equality groups, the disadvantage may be justifiable

+Please list the main actions that you plan to take as a result of this assessment in your area of responsibility.
+(Continue on separate sheets as necessary)